 Coordination of High-Quality Work-Based Learning Experiences

 School divisions should provide coordination of all HQWBL experiences.
-The HQWBL coordinator/teacher/point of contact will be employees designated by the school or school division administrators.
+The HQWBL coordinator/teacher/point-of-contact will be employees designated by the school or school division administrators.
 Coordinators of HQWBL experiences should have a minimum goal of one coordination visit to the workplace per month and no fewer than one visit per grading period.
-The visits should include conferences involving the student, the HQWBL coordinator/teacher/point of contact, and a workplace representative to discuss the training plan (if applicable) and to evaluate student performance and progress.
+The visits should include conferences involving the student, the HQWBL coordinator/teacher/point-of-contact, and a workplace representative to discuss the training plan (if applicable) and to evaluate student performance and progress.

-High-Quality Work-Based Learning Coordinator/Teacher/Point of Contact Qualifications
+High-Quality Work-Based Learning Coordinator/Teacher/Point-of-Contact Qualifications

-A HQWBL coordinator/teacher/point of contact should be professionally competent, knowledgeable of careers and job-experience placements, and/or have business/industry experience.
-In addition, the HQWBL coordinator/teacher/point of contact should have an understanding of technical, career, transition, and college opportunities.
+A HQWBL coordinator/teacher/point-of-contact should be professionally competent, knowledgeable of careers and job-experience placements, and/or have industry experience.
+In addition, the HQWBL coordinator/teacher/point-of-contact should have an understanding of technical, career, transition, and college opportunities.
 At this time, HQWBL coordinators/teachers/points of contact do not need to be licensed or endorsed by the VDOE (unless specified within a HQWBL experience).

-Careful selection of the HQWBL coordinator/teacher/point of contact is vitally important and key to an effective HQWBL program.
+Careful selection of the HQWBL coordinator/teacher/point-of-contact is vitally important and key to an effective HQWBL program.
 The individual selected must be well qualified and clearly understand the roles and responsibilities.
-The HQWBL coordinator/teacher/point of contact must be able to work collaboratively, motivate others, and develop relationships with business and industry.
+The HQWBL coordinator/teacher/point-of-contact must be able to work collaboratively, motivate others, and develop relationships with business and industry.

-The successful HQWBL coordinator/teacher/point of contact should be knowledgeable and enthusiastic in:
+The successful HQWBL coordinator/teacher/point-of-contact should be knowledgeable and enthusiastic in